This section covers installation prerequisites, creating the

 shell> yum search libaio # search for info shell> yum install libaio # install library

-write access to anything in the MySQL data directory.
-It does
+anything in the MySQL data directory.
+It does not have the

-not have the ability to login into MySQL.
-It only exists for
+ability to log into MySQL.
+It only exists for ownership

 mysql group is the database administrator